bliutwo/pomodoro/README.md

 Actually, the unstoppable timer issue isn't as important.
 What I really need to do now is to display the Pomodoro timer on top of the global timer, as well as a background corresponding to what the session is (pomodoro, break).

-- [ ] Display the Pomodoro timer on top of the global timer.
+- [x] Display the Pomodoro timer ~~on top of~~ next to the global timer.

+I need to implement logic for breaks and longbreaks in `interact.py`.

+- [ ] Implement logic for breaks and longbreaks in `interact.py`.

 - [ ] Display background corresponding to what the session is (pomodoro, break).
 Maybe red for pomodoro, green for break?

 ### History